SuryaKshetra/project.github.io/Veeresh/veeresh_reflections.md

 - Prefix and Suffix: Utilize prefix and suffix arrays to efficiently solve string-related problems.
 - Edge Relaxation: Update estimated shortest path distances in graph algorithms like Dijkstra's algorithm.
 - Parental Dominance: Organize data structures based on parent-child relationships, such as heaps.

 ## The hierarchical data and how different tree data structures solve and optimize over the problem scenarios (tree, bst, avl, 2-3, red-black, heap, trie)
-**Hierarchical Data**

-Hierarchical data is a type of data structure where elements are organized in a parent-child relationship, forming a tree-like structure.
-This structure is commonly used to represent hierarchical information, such as file systems, organizational structures, and taxonomic classifications.

 **Tree Data Structures**